wang-q/nwr/tree/README.md

-# Create cladogram/phylogenetic trees from newick via xelatex/tikz/forest
+# Create cladogram/phylogram from newick via xelatex/tikz/forest

 ## A picture is worth a thousand words